UnifiedPush/flutter-connector/unifiedpush/README.md

 ## Embed a distributor

 On Android, this is possible to embed a distributor that will register to the Google play services directly.
+You will need to update the Android side of your flutter project.
 For more information refer to <https://unifiedpush.org/kdoc/embedded_fcm_distributor/>.

 ## Send push messages

 You can then send web push messages to your applications.
-The messages need to be encrypted.
-The required information them are retrieved onNewEndpoint: [PushEndpoint.pubKeySet]
+Web push is defined by 3 RFC: [RFC8030](https://www.rfc-editor.org/rfc/rfc8030) defines the content of the http request used to push a message, [RFC8291](https://www.rfc-editor.org/rfc/rfc8291) defines the (required) encryption of the push messages, and [RFC8292](https://www.rfc-editor.org/rfc/rfc8292) defines the authorization used to control the sender of push messages, this authoization is known as VAPID and is optional with most distributors, required by others.

+When the application receives a new endpoint, it comes with information used by the server to encrypt notifications too: [PushEndpoint.pubKeySet].

+The application automatically decrypt incoming notifications.
+When onNewMessage is called, [PushMessage.content] contains the decrypted content of the push notification.
+If it wasn't possible to correctly decrypt it, [PushMessage.decrypted] is false, and [PushMessage.content] contains the encrypted content of push notifications.

 ## Example